TAX PLANNING GUIDE 2020

 If the amount payable by the purchaser is ₦3,000,000 and the relevant tax rate is 10%, then upon payment the purchaser will deduct ₦300,000 from the invoice of the supplier, then remit to the relevant tax authority.

-To ensure that employees pay their taxes, and puts the duty on the employer to deduct the tax liability of the employees at the source; thus, the employees are paid their net salaries.
-The employer every month remits the tax to the State’s Internal Revenue Service, and tax clearance for that month covers all employees of the company.
+To ensure that employees pay their taxes, and puts the duty on the employer to deduct the tax liability of the employees at source; thus, the employees are paid their net salaries.
+The employer on a monthly basis remits the tax to the State’s Internal Revenue Service, and a tax clearance for that month covers all employees of the company.
 The Pay as You Earn (PAYE) becomes applicable to a business or company with four (4) or more employees.

-Transfer pricing (TP) describes the form of inter-company pricing methods between two or more related economic entities concerning the intra-group supply of goods, services, finance, intellectual property, etc. Transfer pricing arrangement can be carried out between two or more related organizations located in different countries (international transfer pricing) or between two (2) or more organizations carrying on business within a country.
-Transfer pricing is regulated by the Income Tax (Transfer Pricing) Regulations made under the Federal Inland Revenue Service (Establishment) Act, 2007.
+Transfer pricing (TP) describes the form of inter-company pricing methods between two or more related economic entities with respect to intra-group supply of goods, services, finance, intellectual property, etc. Transfer pricing arrangement can be carried out between two or more related organizations located in different countries (international transfer pricing) or between two (2) or more organizations carrying on business within a country.
+Transfer pricing is regulated by the Income Tax (Transfer Pricing) Regulations made pursuant to the Federal Inland Revenue Service (Establishment) Act, 2007.
 The objective of the TP Regulations, amongst others, is to ensure that associated/related enterprises and companies pay tax on an appropriate taxable basis corresponding to the economic activities deployed by taxable persons in Nigeria.
-It aims to ensure that the prices at which related entities exchange goods and services conform with the functions performed, the asset used and the risk assumed in generating the income to be taxed.
+It aims to ensure that the prices at which related entities exchange goods and services is in conformity with the functions performed, the asset used and the risk assumed in generating the income to be taxed.

 The transactions to which TP adjustments apply are as follows: